-You can use 3/4″ thick material instead of 1/2″ if you choose but you’ll have to reduce the width of the “wood colored” pieces by 1/2″.
+You can use 3/4″ thick material instead of 1/2″ if you choose, but you’ll have to reduce the width of the “wood colored” pieces by 1/2″.

-- You can use pocket hole screws, wood screws or brad nails to experiment with all different methods but I would use simple brad nails for functional hanging boxes so the fasteners are invisible
+- You can use pocket hole screws, wood screws, or brad nails to experiment with all different methods, but I would use simple brad nails for functional hanging boxes so the fasteners are invisible

-Add Cleat for hanging
+Add the Cleat for Hanging the Box